Duck Dynasty: Spin-offs and other productions

 Duck Dynasty has launched several spin-off series since its release, including Jep & Jessica: Growing the Dynasty and Going Si-Ral during the show's success on A&E. Following the show's conclusion, Blaze Media produced the 2017–2021 show In the Woods with Phil, and starting in 2022 Fox Entertainment created a streaming and broadcast syndication series called Duck Family Treasure.
 Like past shows, many Robertson family members, co-workers, and friends appear in these spin-offs.
 Various on-going podcasts continue to prominently feature the Robertsons as well: Phil, Jase, and Alan host Unashamed; Sadie hosts WHOA That's Good Podcast; and Duck Commander produces Duck Call Room with Si, Martin, and Godwin.
 Outdoor Channel acquired rerun rights to Duck Dynasty in 2016.
 In 2020 Fox Nation acquired the streaming rights to the show for the year; after that deal concluded, Hulu began streaming the series in 2023.

 In popular culture

-Duck Dynasty was parodied on Cartoon Network's MAD in a skit called, "McDuck Dynasty."
-It was a mash-up of DuckTales (1987 TV series) and Duck Dynasty that had the cast of DuckTales playing the roles of the Robertsons.
+Duck Dynasty was parodied on Cartoon Network's MAD in a skit called, "McDuck Dynasty".
+It was a mash-up of DuckTales and Duck Dynasty that had the cast of DuckTales playing the roles of the Robertsons.